Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 ### macOS

-You can download the macOS compatible version from the release page, which contains the macOS app for Ideal Piano, double click to open the software to use.
+You can download the macOS compatible version from the provided link above, which contains the macOS app for Ideal Piano, double click to open the software to use.

 For macOS version,  to play MIDI files using the default settings you need to make sure that you currently have a MIDI output port that can produce sound, and then select the corresponding MIDI output port in the Choose MIDI Device window.